IanTeda/old.hugo.ianteda.com/content/blog/2016-06-09-the-passion-falsity.md

 title: The Passion Falsity
 type: blog
 description: Don't follow your passion, it isn’t waiting for you.
 Instead create your life and let your passion follow you.
+excerpt: Life isn't something you chip away at until you find your passion waiting inside.
+Life is something you build upon slowly over time, it is something you create.
+So instead of discovering yourself, create yourself.
+Become a master craftsman of your life.
 date: 2016-06-09
 categories: ["creativity"]
 cover: cover-sunrise-grass